-a.
-Employment.
-The following activities meet the service need requirement of employment: paid employment; self- employment, including paid in cash; active deployment in the military; and retirement, if the head of household is a Parent, and 65 years of age or older.
+Paid Employment.
+The following activities meet the service need requirement of employment: paid employment: existing; self\employment, including self employmentpaid in cash; active deployment in the military; and retirement, if the head of household is a caretaker, as defined in 606 CMR 10.02Parentparent/caregiver, and 65 years of age or older.

 i.
 Paid Employment.
-Eligible paid employment is considered a position that pays no less than the minimum wage in the state wherein the employment takes place for no less than an average of 20 hours per week.

-ii.
-Self-employment, including paid in cash.
-All self-employed parents must participate in self-employment activities for no less than an average of 20 hours per week and show income equivalent to the minimum wage of the state wherein the employment takes place.
+Eligible paid employment is considered a position that pays no less than the minimum wage in the state wherein the employment takes place for no less than an average of 20 hours per week. ii.
+Self-employment- and Minimum Wage., including paid in cash.
+All self-employed parents must participate in self-employment activities for no less than an average of 20 hours per week and show income equivalent to the minimum wage in the Commonwealthof the state wherein the employment takes place.
 Minimum wage shall be verified by dividing the gross income reported, after allowable deductions, by the minimum wage of the state wherein the employment takes place to determine the number of eligible hours the parent(s) may use towards establishing a service need for child care subsidy.